JakeJakob/Emphie-internship/backend/docs.md

 ### Socket.io

-Note get and get_all are better suted as REST routes
+Note get and get_all are better suited as REST routes

 - tournament